0xd4y/AWSealion/README.md

 ### Per Engagement User Agent Manipulation
 When configuring a user agent for an engagement, the engagement's user agent is applied to all profile in a set engagement unless a profile has an assigned specific user agent.

+### Default User Agent Manipulation
+When using the `--set-default-user-agent` command, it is possible to set a defualt user agent that would be used across all engagements if the engagement user agent or profile user agent are not set.

+### User Agent Hierarchy
+1. Most important: Profile user agent
+2. Less important: Engagement user agent
+3. Least important: Default user agent

 ## Errors
 If the installation script does not work, this is likely due to the script not finding where your installed `session.py` file is.
 Therefore, you must find where this file is located, and input the following code right before the `return base` line: